SquatchOut1/CS325Project2/README.md

     filepath = "INSERT YOUR PATH HERE"
 ```

-For this program, run in the terminal using python passing the URL you wish to download as an argument ex: `python HTMLDownload www.example.com`
+For this program, run in the terminal using python passing the URL you wish to download as an argument ex: `python HTMLDownload.py www.example.com`